Skip to main content

 • State persistence across tool calls

-Passing a list of tools
+Pass a list of tools to the agent.

-import { z } from "zod";
+import * as z from "zod";

 import { createAgent, tool } from "langchain";